What Is Holy Love? Insights On The Holy Spirit And Love of God

 What is holy love in Christianity?
 Self-sacrificing holy love

 In many Christian traditions, God is viewed as the true source of divine love and the path to one’s own salvation.
+What is holy love?
 The Gospel of John in the New Testament States: “Whoever does not love does not know God, because God is love.”
 The meaning of love is often viewed through the example of Jesus, who (according to scripture) was born to the blessed Mother Mary.
 Jesus Christ’s willingness to die for humanity is viewed in Christianity as the ultimate expression of love.
 In practical terms, this can mean that love should motivate believers to care for the needs of others as much as for themselves and make sacrifices to help other people find salvation and find their way to Heaven.
 Giving gratitude and ensuring everyone has united hearts in their love for God may be viewed as equally important.

 Judaism: Holy love for God and neighbor